DavidWatibini/triangle-tracker/readme.md

 ## Project setup instruction/ installations

-You can get it on git-hub by;
-1\.
-From the repository, click + in the global sidebar and select Clone this repository under Get to work.
+1. From the repository, click + in the global sidebar and select Clone this repository under Get to work.

 2. Copy the clone command.